Struct KeyMgr

 If this key already exists in the keystore, its value is updated and the old value is returned.

-Returns an error if the selected keystore is not the default keystore or one of the configured secondary stores.
+Returns an error if the selected keystore is not the primary keystore or one of the configured secondary stores.

 where K: ToEncodableKey,